 There will always be a few super-users who have advanced equipment that runs really, really fast.
 Nielsen's Law addresses the more normal high-end user who is willing to pay a premium but still wants well-tested equipment that can be bought in a regular shop.
-This is the kind of user who may have an ISDN line today.
+This is the kind of user who may have had an ISDN line in 1998.

 The vast masses of users are low-end who will lag 2–3 years behind the high-end users.
 Bandwidth is one of the two most important elements in computing these days (together with screen quality), since computational speeds are almost always more than enough for non-engineering tasks.
 Unfortunately, I can argue as much as I want: most users still save on bandwidth and prefer a $20/month ISP over a $30/month one with better service.

 Web design needs to cater to the masses.
 Only rarely can a site be successful if it is aimed at the most advanced 10% of users.
-Thus, even though high-end users may have ISDN these days, Web design must aim at optimal usability over a 28.8 kbps modem.
+Thus, even though high-end users may have very fast broadband these days, Web design must aim at optimal usability over more widely available speeds.
 International users have even slower connections and response times across the oceans will likely get worse over the next few years.

-Starting about 2003, high-end users will have speeds corresponding to a personal T-1 line.
+Starting about 2003, high-end users had speeds corresponding to a personal T-1 line.
 This will allow them to download pages in less than a second, meaning that they will be able to navigate the Web freely.
 The user experience will become radically more gratifying with subsecond response times.

-Of course, low-end users will be on ISDN lines in 2003, so high-end users' megabit access will still not sanction bloated design.
+Of course, low-end users still had slow speeds in 2003, so high-end users' megabit access will still not sanction bloated design.
 Looking even further ahead, Nielsen's Law does predict that the Web will be 57 times faster in ten years.
 At that time, even low-end users will be able to access multimedia designs, and the high-end users will be able to use very advanced sites.
 The future of the Web holds great promise for much richer designs.
 It is simply that the current Web is so horribly slow that it will take five years to achieve acceptable response times.
 Only after 2003 can Web design change direction and aim at higher bandwidth.